AIM-Harvard/pyradiomics/docs/faq.rst

 Usage
 -----

-How should the input file for ``pyradiomicsbatch`` be structured?
+How should the input file for ``pyradiomics`` in batch-mode be structured?
 #################################################################

-Currently, the input file for ``pyradiomicsbatch`` is a csv file specifying the combinations of images and masks for which to extract features.
+Currently, the batch input file for ``pyradiomics`` is a csv file specifying the combinations of images and masks for which to extract features.
 It must contain a header line, where at least header "Image" and "Mask" should be specified (capital sensitive).
 These identify the columns that contain the file location of the image and the mask, respectively.
 Each subsequent line represents one combination of an image and a mask.
 Additional columns are also allowed, these are